Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 design matrices for gene expression experiments and Jim MacDonald takes us on tour of _Bioconductor_ annotation packages.

-_Bioconductor_ 3.2 was released on October 14, consisting of 1104 software
-packages, 257 experiment data packages, and 917 annotation packages.
-A heads up that _Bioconductor_ 3.2 is the last version to be supported on Snow Leopard and plans should be made to migrate to Mavericks or newer before the Spring 2016 release.

 ## <a name="Contents"></a> Contents
 {:.no_toc}